 Visit your local UPS store and the United States post office to research the shipping fees and see if the services offer free mailing boxes.

-For example, if you will use USPS Priority, you can order free priority boxes, saving you money on shipping products.
+For example, if you use USPS Priority, you can order free priority boxes, saving you money on shipping products.

 Some services offer a shipping tube, but we do not recommend using tubes for shipping prints.
-The print will take on the form of the tube, and when the buyer receives the package, it will be difficult for them to straighten out the print so they can frame it.
+The print will take on the form of a tube, and when the buyer receives the package, it will be difficult for them to straighten out the print so they can frame it.

 Be sure to add all of the shipping costs and the materials (shipping and handling fees) into your pricing strategy.